Superintendent Hosts Special Education Forum

 ‘What we want to know is what we're doing and what the gap is.’ -MCPS Superintendent Joshua P. Starr

 (Updated 10:52 a.m.)
 Communication, relationships, perspective — these themes were the essence of a special education forum led by Superintendent Joshua P. Starr Monday night at Seneca Valley High School.

-Montgomery County Public Schools Superintendent Joshua P. Starr led a forum on special education Monday night at Seneca Valley High School.
-The 90-minute forum drew about 350 attendees, mainly parents, teachers, school administrators and community groups that work with special needs children.
+Third in a series of spring forums hosted by Starr, the 90-minute event drew about 350 attendees, mainly parents, teachers, school administrators and community groups that work with special needs children.

-Montgomery County public schools has 17,500 students with disabilities, the largest population of students with disabilities the state, according to information provided by MCPS.
+Montgomery County’s 17,500 students with disabilities comprise the largest population of students with disabilities the state, about 12 percent of the county’s public school system’s student body, according to information provided by MCPS.